dorneanu/roam/content/books/building_a_second_brain.md

     -   content/assets created by others (people on your team, clients, contractors, consultants) that can be referenced and used in your projects

+To work "with the end in mind" and always focus on the final results has some flaws.
+All the work you have done (till reaching the final end) are way underappreciated and undervalued.
+That's why it's important to _recycle_ all the notes, drafts, outlines (in general: intermediate steps) into a system where it might become useful again (for other projects/ideas).
+As you start your _Second Brain journey_ there are 3 stages of progress:

+-   remembering
+-   connecting
+-   connecting

 ### Capture {#capture}